pinout-xyz/Pinout.xyz/src/en/template/index.md

 * Physical - Number corresponding to the pin's physical location on the header
 * Rev 1 Pi - Alternate BCM numbers for the original, 26-pin model "A" and "B" Pi

+## What's the orientation of this pinout?

+This graphic has pin 1 in the top left corner.
+Pin 1 can be identified on your board as the only pin with a square solder pad, which may only be visible on the underside of your device.
+If you orient your Pi such that you are looking at the top with the GPIO on the right, your orientation will match this graphic.

 ##Graphical Pinout

 We've whipped up a simple graphical Raspberry Pi GPIO Pinout.
 Feel free to print, embed, share or hotlink this image and don't forget to credit us!